 The flow of information is essential for interpersonal relations.
 In team management, communication is the foundation of efficiency.
 A constructive dialogue between manager and staff allows articulation of key tasks that need to be done.
 The simpler and brighter message is, the less space there is for misunderstandings.
 Every confusion may result in slowing down the work and creating an atmosphere of unnecessary tension or chaos.

 Team members should not only be informed on the expectations that are being placed upon them but also they need to be able to see the perspective of their development – the path of movement and achieving goals.
-To ensure that, it is crucial to provide continuous and ongoing feedback by discussing progress, analyzing areas which need to be improved, and creating further career plans.
+To ensure that, it is crucial to provide continuous and ongoing feedback by discussing progress, analyzing areas that need to be improved, and creating further career plans.
 Conducting one-on-one meetings, during which these matters can be analyzed, gives employees a sense of security, build commitment and trust in the team leader.
 Both sides should appropriately prepare for such conversations.
 It is necessary to gain as much information as possible, analyze past actions, and think about the next steps.
 This process should not take place just a few minutes before the meeting, but be a result of gathered information.

 In conclusion …